WellAlly Logo

 What is Bone Scan?

-Bone scan uses IV technetium-99m labeled diphosphonate to localize areas of increased osteoblastic activity.
+Bone scan uses intravenously administered technetium-99m labeled diphosphonate (Tc-99m MDP) as a radiotracer that binds to areas of active bone formation, particularly at sites of osteoblastic activity.

 Common Uses of Bone Scan